 changed.
 We view this procedure the way you might view endoscopic

-knee surgery for a torn cartilage.
-A microdiskectomy is a 45-minute,
+knee surgery for a meniscus injury.
+A microdiscectomy is a 45-minute,

 the start of the operation, you will be rolled gently onto your

-incision is just big enough so that we can use the microscope.
-Most
+big enough so that we can use the microscope.
+Most people understand

-of cartilage about the size of a pea.
-This disk fragment is pressing
+about the size of a baby pea.
+This disc fragment is pressing the

 When the nerve is free,

-A pinched nerve causes pain, weakness, and numbness; the pain is
+CARE: A pinched nerve causes pain, weakness and numbness in